digicatapult/sqnc-hyproof-client/demo/hyproof-demo.md

 The truth of this data could then be confirmed against the cryptographic data within the ledger, or against that transmitted between these two in order to generate the certificate.

 In this way `Heidi` and `Emma` keep each other honest, and the `Regulator` keeps them both honest.

-### 4. Revoking the certificate

-One final action that is possible within the system is the ability for the `Regulator` to revoke a certificate.

-However, in order to keep the `Regulator` themselves honest and auditable, the reasons for revocation must be recorded in an indelible, high integrity manner, and made available to others.

-To demonstrate this functionality, we now switch to the persona of `Reginald the Regulator` in the left hand drawer.

->Reginald's view

-`Reginald the Regulator` has identified a problem with this latest hydrogen certificate.

-Click on the `Revoke` button on the right hand side.
-This will pop up a form that asks you to supply the reasons for revocation.

-The system is designed like this to prevent revocation from happening without a reason first being given and linked to the certificate that it is revoking.

->image of revoke wizard tool

-`Reginald the Regulator` clicks submit, and the form is loaded into the system and attached to the relevant certificate.

-After a few seconds of processing the certificate is now `Revoked`.
-This is instantly visible to all personas.

->image of revoked certificate
----

 ### End of demonstration